Canva Review (2023) — All the Pros and Cons

 Recording a presentation in Canva — you can add a video of yourself as you do so

-On the plus side, Canva does a very good job of exporting to PowerPoint format: when testing the feature, I was pleased to see that the exported version looked exactly how it did in Canva (see screenshot below).
+And Canva does a very good job of exporting to PowerPoint format: when testing the feature, I was pleased to see that the exported version looked exactly how it did in Canva (see screenshot below).

 Using PowerPoint to edit a presentation created in Canva